 Ostertagia and Cooperia are the most common parasites of concern in stocker cattle.
 Liver flukes can be a problem in certain parts of the United States, most often in low-lying swampy areas.

-Jones recommends stockers who rely on injectable ivermectins also use an oral white paste dewormer, such as Synanthic, Panacur, Safe-Guard or Valbazen.
+Jones recommends to stockers who rely on injectable ivermectins to also use an oral white paste dewormer, such as Synanthic, Panacur, Safe-Guard or Valbazen.

 "Some stocker operators use one and come back at re-vac with the other.
 It's a good strategy because it increases coverage and gets more types of organisms."